5. Loan is in default

 If the client answers no, s/he may be eligible for a loan consolidation offered by the U.S. Department of Education.
 The client can include all federally subsidized student loans, and the new, consolidated loan will be used to pay off the old loans.
 Once the loans are consolidated, the client will no longer be in default and may request a deferment or income-based repayment plan.
 The consolidated loan will be discharged after 25 years.

-Client may either call 1-800-557-7392 or apply online
+Client may either call 1-800-557-7392 or apply online.

-Yes No
+Yes

 Is your main concern that you want to qualify for more loans and grants to go back to school?